The library, as a part of the Olin Community, uses the Olin Honor Code as its guiding principal in setting library policy.

 Interlibrary Loan and Document Delivery Policy

 The Olin College Library maintains the privacy of patron circulation records as recommended by the American Library Association.
 Requests for research or reference consultation will also remain confidential.
-Paper and electronic records containing information about patrons is kept to the minimum needed to maintain library workflows.
+Paper and electronic records containing information about patrons are kept to the minimum needed to maintain library workflows.
 Information about patron records will be released to authorities only when required by law.

 See: An Interpretation of the "Library Bill of Rights".